Share this guide:

 - They generally have lower overheads, making it easier for them to offer cheaper prices.

 - Smaller energy suppliers are exempt from the Energy Company Obligation (ECO) which means they have more money to spend on customers.

-- If you’re looking for renewable energy, companies such as Ecotricity offer more environmentally friendly plans.
+- If you’re looking for renewable energy, green energy suppliers such as Ecotricity offer more environmentally friendly plans.

 Despite the advantages, there are significant disadvantages of choosing a small energy supplier:

 - They are not certain to exist for your entire energy plan.
 In fact, 8 small energy suppliers closed their doors last year.

 - With more established energy companies, you will be able to research and get accurate reviews of their service.
 With smaller energy suppliers you don’t always have this luxury, and it can often be hard to find information or reviews.

 - There has been a huge increase in customers for these companies and can struggle to deal with such an influx of customers.

 Enter your postcode below to get started